AleksCrash/GameEngine-Platformer/README.md

-Just start init for new game development without any anything
+This is a simple game engine for development 2D javascript canvas game
 =====================

 For run and/or build this app, your need to install Node.js and npm.